 Two doses of measles-containing vaccine(usually administered as MMR vaccine) are required

 for all first-time enrollers to all Mississippi colleges and universities and must

 be obtained before the new student will be permitted to receive a class schedule and

-An immunization form must be completed by your health care provider and you must send back (in a timely manner) to the admissions/registration office.
-Doing this in advance of registration will simplify the registration process for both students and college officials.
+An Immunization Form must be completed by your health care provider and sent back (in a timely manner) to the admissions/registration office.
+Doing this in advance will simplify the registration process for both students and college officials.

 Re-Immunization is necessary when:

 Rubella and Measles are not required for females who may be pregnant.
 If pregnancy

 is suspected, a valid certificate of Medical Exemption from Immunization Requirements